-Our best suggestions include the following tips.
+Our other best suggestions include the following.
 We look forward to your additions in comments below:

 - Slow down, go with the flow, stay safe and keep your vacation money in your pocket.
 Speeding is a significant problem here, and a major source of accidents in Hawaii.
 Speed detection is in wide-spread use and our tickets can be very expensive.

 - Don’t make U-Turns on Hawaii highways, become distracted by the beauty or stop suddenly for photo opportunities.
 Our roads may seem quaint compared with the mainland, but they bring equal dangers.

 - Forget the horn.
 We use car horns to say hello to people and not to complain.
 Let people in; it’s our way and we love it.

 - Rain makes for limited visibility and slippery roads.
 Reduce your speed and remember that roads can be slick during the first few minutes of rainfall.

 - Watch for Hawaii weather, flood advisories and potholes.
 NOAA weather is a good place to start for forecasts and advisories.
 Just enter the city or zip code.
 Driving during flooding in Hawaii is something you don’t want to experience.
 Potholes in Hawaii can be very serious, to the point of damaging your car.
 Be mindful.

 - Avoid rush-hour traffic in Honolulu and the neighbor islands between 6am to 8:30am and 3:30pm to 6pm.
 It’s always “mo’betta” to spend your time sitting on the beach than in traffic.